jamesward/play2torial/JAVA.md

     play test

-EBean will automatically create a new database evolution script for you in a file named `conf/evolutions/default/1.sql`.
+Ebean will automatically create a new database evolution script for you in a file named `conf/evolutions/default/1.sql`.

 Commit and verify your changes: